CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

 ![](assets/wireshark-server-segmentation.png)

 ## Exploit
 Use Scapy to craft a double-tagged ICMP Echo Request packet.
 The outer VLAN tag should be set to the native VLAN (`vlan=1`), which will be stripped by the first switch, while the inner tag (`vlan=20`) corresponds to the VLAN of the intended target.
-This technique allows the packet to traverse VLAN boundaries and reach the destination, effectively bypassing VLAN segmentation controls.
+This technique allows the packet to traverse VLAN boundaries and reach the destination, bypassing segmentation controls.
 However, because the attacker remains on the wrong VLAN, ICMP Echo Replies will not be returned, rendering this a one-way communication exploit.

 <pre>
   >>> packet = Ether(dst='ff:ff:ff:ff:ff:ff')/Dot1Q(vlan=1)/Dot1Q(vlan=20)/IP(dst='192.168.0.250')/ICMP()
   >>> sendp(packet, iface="eth0")
 </pre>
+> Note, for further obfuscation, you can also change the source IP address of the packet.
+> `IP(src=<ip_address>, dst=<ip_address>)`

 ![](assets/wireshark-double-tagging.gif)